ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

-# Security : Authentication : Certificate Management
+# Authentication : Certificate Management

 Once authentication is set up, it's the administrator's responsibility to issue and manage client certificates.